 Developmental Services Housing Task Force

-The Housing Study Group of the joint Ministry of Community and Social Services/Developmental Services Sector partnership table, released a report in September 2013 entitled “Ending the Wait – an Action Agenda to Address the Housing Crisis Confronting Ontario Adults with Developmental Disabilities”.
+The Housing Study Group of the joint Ministry of Children, Community and Social Services/Developmental Services Sector partnership table, released a report in September 2013 entitled “Ending the Wait – an Action Agenda to Address the Housing Crisis Confronting Ontario Adults with Developmental Disabilities”.
 The report made several recommendations, including the creation of a Capacity-Building Task Force (“Task Force”).